-Your Directors are indeed pleased to present the Thirty second Annual Report andAudited Accounts of the Company for the financial year ended March 31 2016.
+Your Directors are indeed pleased to present the Thirty second Annual Report andAudited Accounts of the Company for the financial year ended March 31 2017.

 FINANCIAL RESULTS : (Rupees in Lakhs)

 | || |

 | ||31-03-2017 ||31-03-2016 ||Consolidated for the year ended on 31-03-2017 |

 |(1) Income (Net of Excise duty) ||18566.11 ||15254.08 ||60730.02 |

 |(2) Profit before Interest Depreciation & Taxation ||2304.69 ||2346.88 ||8076.96 |

 |(3) Profit before Depreciation and Taxation ||1824.47 ||1954.79 ||6045.21 |

 |Less : Depreciation ||422.09 ||299.43 ||2670.77 |

 |(4) Profit before Tax for the year ||1402.38 ||1655.36 ||3375.44 |